naoshibaikyu/cyborgresistance/halloween.md

 OniSilver: Noted my friend.

-UlalaMolly Shocked: **[in thought]** Was that a Ragger...?

 %Silver holds the spear at the ready as he inches carefully towards the transformed Gilliam Knight.

 OniSilver Angry: Now I say this again.
 BEGONE, foul beast!!! **[stabs the wolf through the midsection with the spear!]**

 GilliamKnightWolf: **[howls in pain, before falling to the side]**

-%With the Gilliam Knight defeated, Molly gets back up and brushes herself off.
+%With the Gilliam Knight defeated, Molly gets back up and brushes herself off as Silver Dime returns the lance to the helmet friend.

+Ragger: Thank you. **[the helmet shuts it eyes, appearing as just a knight display again]**

+UlalaMolly Shocked: **[in thought]** Was that a Ragger...?

-UlalaMolly Shocked: Th-th-that was absolutely TERRIFYING!!
+UlalaMolly Shocked: An-anyways, th-that encounter was absolutely TERRIFYING!!

 OniSilver Angry: Why didn't you warn me about that before?